A necessary prepping mindset begins with each of us as individuals.

 Be cautious with who you tell about your preparedness measures and plans.
 You don’t know what their motivations are.

 Some people support you.
 Others, however, may try to use you to their advantage.
 This includes using information about you to their benefit, whatever that benefit may be.
 It could be to seek acceptance by gossiping about you.
-Or, in a worst-case scenario, they could seek to harm you by passing on information about you.
+Or, in a worst-case scenario, they could attempt to harm you by passing on information about you.

 Analyze Your Sphere